macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 Both projects started with the _slack-client_ API wrapper, so I went ahead and used that as my base as well.

 ## Setup

+I'm going to start off by going over some of the set up involved in building my "TaskBot" (as she shall hereafter be known), and giving you a preview of the final result.
+I'm not going to walk you through how to install node or any of the other basic prerequisites, but there are a lot of resources online about that--believe in yourself.

 In order to test and ultimately run TaskBot, you need to set up the integration for your Slack team.
 Don't be intimidated: it's very easy and there's no real risk (you're not using up precious resources or anything).
 [Follow this link to your Slack settings](https://my.slack.com/services/new/bot), pick a username for your bot, and add the integration.
 Slack will return an API token when the bot is activated--copy this!
 You'll need it in the final code.